 \subsection{Human Evaluation}

-We present two sets of human evaluation scores, corresponding to the two stages of the annotation process.
-Design details are in Appendix~\ref{sec:design_human}.
-In the first stage, we decompose each sentence into Atomic Content Units~\cite{liu2022revisiting} (ACUs), and then count the proportions of each value in the summary.
-After that, similar to all the other methods, BUR and UER scores are leveraged to compute fairness.
-We conduct a pilot annotation by asking the annotators to annotate a small proportion of the dataset to compute the inter-annotator agreement.
-The agreement of this stage is 68.97\% Krippendroff score showing the high inter-annotator agreement.
-Then, we ask the annotator to start annotation.
-As shown in Table~\ref{tab:human1}, text-davinci-003 achieves the best performance on all the metrics in acu-based scores, showing that human favors text-davinci-003 the most.
-It is worth noting that, Alpaca achieves fairness that is similar to that of gpt-turbo-3.5, demonstrating that small models and large language models can achieve similar fairness.
+We present two sets of human evaluation scores, corresponding to the two stages of the annotation process (more design details in Appendix~\ref{sec:design_human}).
+In the first stage, we first use a tool provided by ~\citet{liu2022revisiting} to decompose each sentence into Atomic Content Units (ACUs).
+Then, we ask the annotators to verify the ACUs and then count the proportions of each value in the summary.
+We collect the results and compute BUR and UER scores.
+In a pilot annotation, the inter-annotator agreement of this stage is 68.97\% Krippendorff’s alpha, showing high agreement.
+As shown in Table~\ref{tab:human1}, text-davinci-003 achieves the best performance on all the metrics in ACU-based scores, showing that human favors text-davinci-003 the most.
+It is worth noting that, Alpaca achieves fairness that is similar to that of gpt-turbo-3.5, demonstrating that small models can achieve similar fairness.

 In the second stage, the annotators are asked to give a rating on the fairness of the summaries.
-This is more subjective as annotators can pay different attention to different ACUs.
-This serves as another angle of fairness which gives more space to human's personal feelings on fairness.
+This is more subjective because annotators can put different emphasis on different ACUs.
+This serves as another angle of fairness which gives more space to annotators' personal judgment on fairness.
 The Randolph's Kappa score is 0.41, demonstrating the high agreement across 4 annotators.
-As shown in Table~\ref{tab:human1}, different from the ACU-based scores, the overall ratings lean toward turbo models which align with the auto-evaluation metrics.
+As shown in Table~\ref{tab:human1}, different from the ACU-based scores, \textit{the overall ratings lean toward turbo models which align with the automatic metrics}.